drcut/CPD/README.md

 GPUS=8 GPUS_PER_NODE=8 CPUS_PER_TASK=1 bash tools/slurm_train.sh Test no_APS_4_3 configs/fcn/fcn_r50-d8_769x769_40k_cityscapes.py
 ```

+## Claims from the paper supported by the artifact
+In our artifact, we can verify that using APS, we can improve the testing accuracies when distributed training with low precision gradient in several models (DavidNet, ResNet18, FCN, ResNet50).
+Users can further test other models easily using our framework.

+##  Claims from the paper not supported by the artifact
+As CPD is an emulator for low precision training, we actual use IEEE FP32 in out training.
+So this means we can not show the performance improvement in this artifact.
+However, we are designing a new computer architecture with a startup company for APS.
+With this kind of architecture, we can gain speedup by using APS with low precision.

 ## Acknowledgement
 We learned a lot from the following projects when building CPD: